frictionlessdata/datapackage/content/docs/specifications/data-package.md

 ##### `contributors`

 The people or organizations who contributed to this Data Package.
 It `MUST` be an array.
 Each entry is a Contributor and `MUST` be an `object`.
-A Contributor `MUST` have a `title` property and MAY contain `path`, `email`, `role` and `organization` properties.
+A Contributor `MUST` have at least one property.
+A Contributor is RECOMMENDED to have `title` property and MAY contain `path`, `email`, `role`, and `organization` properties.
 An example of the object structure is as follows:

 ```javascript
 "contributors": [{